nes-lab/shepherd/docs/dev/gps_sync.rst

 Pitfalls
 --------
-- For a good result (fast and stable fixes) it is very import to provide a clear sky view to the gps-caplet.
+- For a good result (fast and stable fixes) it is import to provide a clear sky view to the gps-caplet.
 - The are lot of possible configuration options for the u-blox chip (see  SAM-M8Q Receiver Description) that may furthre optimize performance.
 For more research in this direction use the u-blox u-center software.
 - The currently used u-blox chip does not support the u-blox time mode.
 This mode can increase the timing accuracy (see u-blox M8 Receiver Description).